NishchayAnand/software-engineering/OOPs Fundamentals/Inheritance/Notes.md

 - override the implementation of existing methods, i.e., the non-private methods (not defined with the final modifier) of the base class.

 Constructors are not inherited in a derived class.
 Therefore, a child's constructor is responsible for calling the parent's constructor using the super keyword.

+Method Overriding: Subclasses can inherit methods from parent classes and redefine them (override) to provide their own implementation.
+This allows for specialized behavior based on the object's type.

+Duck typing is a concept in object-oriented programming that emphasizes the importance of an object's capabilities over its specific class.
+In Python, which is a dynamically typed language, duck typing plays a significant role.
+Here's a breakdown of the concept:

+Origin and Analogy:

+The phrase "duck typing" comes from the proverb "If it walks like a duck and quacks like a duck, then it must be a duck."
+In the context of programming, it translates to:

+If an object has the attributes and methods required for a particular task, it can be used for that task, regardless of the object's actual class.

+When you call a method on an object, Python checks if the object has the necessary method defined, not the object's exact class (type).

+This allows objects from different classes to be used interchangeably as long as they provide the required functionality.